bitnami/containers/bitnami/magento/README.md

 ### Mount host directories as data volumes with Docker Compose

-TThis requires a minor change to the `docker-compose.yml` template previously shown:
+This requires a minor change to the `docker-compose.yml` template previously shown:
 ```
 version: '2'